ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 - [x] Workstations Update Timing #MSP ✅ 2023-03-03
 	- Patching is currently done M-F 12PM-5PM, would this be acceptable to us?
 		- [x] What is ours desktop patch? ✅ 2023-03-14
 - [ ] STEVE - Who needs access to and what level
+- [ ]More Datto Questions
-			- [ ] UDF fields we use
+	- UDF fields we use
 			- [ ] Department
 		- [ ] User Email
 		- [ ] User Assigned